dagolden/perl-chef/cookbooks/perlbrew/README.md

 Installs perlbrew and provides resource/provider types for managing perls with perlbrew.

-To date, this cookbook has only been designed and tested on the Ubuntu and Debian platforms.
+To date, this cookbook has been designed and tested on the following platforms:
+* Ubuntu
+* Debian
+* CentOS 6
+* Amazon Linux

 Requirements
 ============